 A combination of objective and subjective characteristics must back up this credibility.
 We all size up a person by analyzing and weighing these characteristics.
 These elements work together to build a person’s credibility persona.

 What Characteristics Help Build Credibility?

-What Makes A Good Foreword Author?
+What Makes a Good Foreword Author?

-Established Experts Are In Great Demand
+Established Experts Are in Great Demand

 As a result, most of the requests will get turned down.
 For these reasons, getting one of these credible experts to write your book’s foreword will immediately make you and your book stand out from the crowd.

-Questions For Us To Think About And Discuss
+Questions to Think About

 1. How can you find and convince a “highly credible person” to write your book’s foreword?